-Tuition payment must be submitted no later than one week before the start of classes.
+Tuition payment must be submitted before the start of classes.
 Failure to pay by the deadline will result in a \$100 late payment fee.
 If payment is not made before the first day of the extended period, the student will not be able to attend classes until payment is submitted.